Jonathan Toews: Dynasty years (2010–2017)

 Toews was selected to play in the 2016 All-Star Game, but missed the game on account of illness.
 He was suspended for one game per NHL rules for not attending the All-Star game.

-During the 2016–17 Chicago Blackhawks season, Toews suffered a back injury that forced him to miss nine games.
+On November 23, 2016, Toews suffered a back injury in a 2–1 loss against the San Jose Sharks that forced him to miss nine games.
 He was voted into the 2017 National Hockey League All-Star Game.

+Later career, illness, and missed seasons (2017–2024)

+Toews's productivity declined during the 2017–18 season, where he posted a career-low 52 points (20 goals, 32 assists) in 74 games and the Blackhawks would miss the playoffs for the first time since 2008, Toews's rookie season and the first time under his captaincy.

-Toews' productivity declined during the 2017–18 season, where he posted a career-low 52 points.
-He revealed he adopted a new training regimen and nutrition plan to help him better prepare for the upcoming season.
-A rejuvenated Toews tallied a career-high 81 points while appearing in all 82 games for Chicago during the 2018–19 season.
+In the 2018 off-season, Toews adopted a new training regimen and nutrition plan to help him better prepare for the upcoming season.
+Despite the Blackhawks missing the playoffs for the second straight season, an individually rejuvenated Toews tallied a career-high 35 goals, 46 assists and 81 points while appearing in all 82 contests for Chicago during the 2018–19 season.

-Toews appeared in 70 games during the 2019–20 Chicago Blackhawks season, which was shortened due to the COVID-19 pandemic.
-He recorded 18 goals and 42 assists during the campaign while eclipsing the 800-career point milestone.
-Toews also totaled a team-high nine points in nine games during the 2020 Stanley Cup playoffs.
+Toews appeared in all 70 games during the 2019–20 season, which ended three weeks early due to the COVID-19 pandemic restrictions.
+He recorded 18 goals and 42 assists for 60 points during the campaign.
+Toews also totaled a team-high nine points in nine games during the 2020 playoffs.

-Before the start of the 2020–21 season, the Blackhawks announced Toews would be out indefinitely while recovering from an undisclosed illness.
-He missed the entire season before announcing in June 2021 that he was diagnosed with chronic immune response syndrome and that he planned to return for the 2021–22 season.
-In September 2021, he said an antibody test revealed he had COVID-19 at some point.
-Toews played the 1000th regular season game of his career on March 31, 2022.
+On December 29, 2020, shortly before the start of the pandemic-shortened 2020–21 season, the Blackhawks announced Toews would be out indefinitely while recovering from an undisclosed illness.
+He missed the entire season before announcing in June 2021 that he was diagnosed with chronic inflammatory response syndrome (CIRS) and that he planned to return for the 2021–22 season.

+In September 2021, he said an antibody test revealed he had COVID-19 at some point during the previous season.
+Despite this, Toews played his 1,000th NHL game against the Florida Panthers on March 31, 2022.
 Toews appeared in 71 games for the Blackhawks, where he recorded 12 goals and 25 assists for a career-low 37 points.
-He also maintained a 57% faceoff win-rate, which was the third best in the NHL among all centers with at least 1000 faceoff draws.
+He also maintained a 57% faceoff win-rate, which was third best in the NHL among centres with at least 1,000 faceoff draws.